eike-welk/freeode/freeode_py/README.rst

 ###############################################################################

 This package contains a compiler for a specialized language (SIML) for the simulation of differential equations (ODE).
+The Compiler is written in Python.
-The generated simulation program is in the Python programming language, using the Numpy and Scipy libraries.
+The generated simulation program is also in the Python programming language, using the Numpy and Scipy libraries.